bendaydots/aipatch/README.md

 ```

 #### Advanced: Multi-Project Context
-When you need to modify an API and a Frontend simultaneously, you can capture context from different directories and assign them distinct project IDs.
+When you need to modify an API and a frontend simultaneously, you can capture context from different directories and assign them distinct project IDs.

 ```bash
 #!/bin/bash